After making your homemade tahini, you may not go back to store-bought again! It is so easy to make this vegan and gluten-free spread!

 How Long Does Tahini Last?

-You can keep tahini in an airtight container in the fridge for up to a month.
+You can keep tahini in a jar in the fridge for up to a month.

 Tips for Making Tahini